linode/docs/docs/networking/vpn/how-to-set-up-a-vpn-tunnel-with-debian-8.md

  - '[Official OpenVPN Documentation](https://openvpn.net/index.php/open-source/documentation/howto.html)'
 ---

 This gude will show you how to configure an OpenVPN server to forward out to the interent all traffic it recieves from client devices, then route the responses back appropriately.
-This will take place primarily over IPv4 but options for IPv6 are given.

-A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation while shielding your computer's public IP address to your ISP, and sites and services you connect to.
+A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation while shielding your computer's public IP address to internet service providers, untrusted WiFi hotspots, and sites and services you connect to.

 ## Before you Begin

-This guide is the second of a three part series to set up a hardened OpenVPN server and client devices.
-It assumes that you already have the OpenVPN server up and running so before moving further in this page, complete part one of the series: [Set Up a VPN Tunnel with Debian 8](/docs/networking/vpn/***).
-If you found this page but are looking for part three for client device configuration, see Part 3: [Configuring OpenVPN Client Devices](/docs/networking/vpn/***).
+This guide is the second of a three part series to set up a hardened OpenVPN environment.
+It assumes that you already have the OpenVPN server up and running so before moving further in this page, complete part one of the series: [Set Up a Hardened OpenVPN Server with Debian 8](/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8).
+If you found this page but are looking for part three for client device configuration, see [Configuring OpenVPN Client Devices](/docs/networking/vpn/***).

 ## OpenVPN Configuration